How to Get Your Business Ready for the New Year

 6. Don’t Leave Them Empty Handed

 After you’ve made a connection with a potential client or another vendor, give them something to remember your name and your brand by.
-Present your images as well as information on your brand & business to new clients and others in your network.
+Present your images as well as information on your brand & business to new clients and others in your network with press cards.
 Follow up with clients that could use your services again, like a bride who may need portraits of her new family, or a designer you’ve worked with that will need someone to photograph their new line.

 7. Be a Dependable Marketer